Puszkarek/bard/README.md

-# cmus-waybar-lyrics-rs
+# waybar-lyrics-rs

-A Rust based lyrics display for [cmus](https://github.com/cmus/cmus) music player that integrates with [Waybar](https://github.com/Alexays/Waybar) to show synchronized lyrics.
+A Rust based lyrics display for music player that integrates with [Waybar](https://github.com/Alexays/Waybar) to show synchronized lyrics.

 ## Features